 We loved the Dry Muscat Canelli so much that we couldn't allow ourselves to blend it all into the white blend.
 We chose to bottle a limited number as a standalone Dry Muscat, which we've made available to our mailing list only.
 This wine is like listening to your favorite song with the volume cranked way up.
 The intensity of the fruit is incredible, while still being a refreshing on the palate.

 100% Muscat Canelli fermented to dryness in neutral French oak barrels.
 Native fermentation and no additions except sulfur.
 24 hours of skin contact before pressing.
 Sur lees aged for 8 months.
 Bottled unfined and unfiltered.
 Fewer than 100 bottle were bottled.

-This is our second vintage from the Buckeye Ranch Vineyard and we couldn't be more pleased with how it turned out.
-This field blend is composed of Petite Sirah, Syrah, and Zinfandel.
-The 2016 vintage differs from the 2015 in that the Petite Sirah component is larger, the wine was racked every 3 to 4 months, and we introduced a new Kadar Petrea, Hungarian oak barrel into the mix.
-The wine was bottled unfined and unfiltered after 20 months of aging.
+Our first wines were made from this small family vineyard in Lafayette.
+It's made as a field blend, composed of Petite Sirah, Syrah, and Zinfandel.
+We made our first wine in 2015, surprising ourselves with a big, rich, chewy and elegant red wine that was an immediate hit.
+The 2016 vintage differs from the 2015 in that the Petite Sirah component was larger, the wine was racked every 3 to 4 months, and we introduced a new Kadar Petrea, Hungarian oak barrel into the mix.
+The wines were bottled unfined and unfiltered after 20 months of aging.

 Must be 21 years or older to access the content on this website